 It'll depend a little on what your particular grocery stores and Walmart carry, but I've been able to find the following at my local ones:

-- Grocery stores: Chicken leg quarters, wings, drumsticks, and turkey necks
+- Grocery stores: Chicken leg quarters, wings, drumsticks, turkey necks, and pork trotters

 - Walmart: Chicken feet, wings, leg quarters, turkey necks and beef oxtails